mattmarcussmith/VehicleInventorySystem/README.md

 ## How to find the App:
 1. Click the link www.https://mattsmithportfolio.com
 3. Scroll down to the portfolio section
-4. Click the link to the Inventory Management system using WinForms
+4. Click the link to the Inventory Management system to demo.

 ## Example: